onionshare/onionshare/BUILD.md

 * You'll need a code signing certificate.
 I roughly followed [this guide](http://blog.assarbad.net/20110513/startssl-code-signing-certificate/) to make one using my StartSSL account.
 * Once you get a code signing key and certificate and covert it to a pfx file, import it into your certificate store.
-* Windows 7:
-  * Go to http://msdn.microsoft.com/en-us/vstudio/aa496123 and install the latest .NET Framework.
-I installed `.NET Framework 4.6`.
-  * Go to http://www.microsoft.com/en-us/download/confirmation.aspx?id=8279 and install the Windows SDK.
-  * Add `C:\Program Files\Microsoft SDKs\Windows\v7.1\Bin` to the path.
 * Windows 10:
   * Go to https://dev.windows.com/en-us/downloads/windows-10-sdk and install the standalone Windows 10 SDK.
 Note that you may not need this if you already have Visual Studio.
   * Add `C:\Program Files (x86)\Windows Kits\10\bin\x86` to the path.

 ### To make a .exe:

+For PyInstaller to work, you might need to edit `Scripts\pyinstaller-script.py` in your Python 3.5 folder, to work around [this bug](https://stackoverflow.com/questions/31808180/installing-pyinstaller-via-pip-leads-to-failed-to-create-process) in pip.

-* Open a command prompt, cd into the onionshare directory, and type: `python setup.py build`. `onionshare.exe`, `onionshare-gui.exe`, and all of their supporting files will get created inside the `build\exe.win32-3.5` folder.
+* Open a command prompt, cd into the onionshare directory, and type: `pyinstaller install\pyinstaller.spec`. `onionshare.exe`, `onionshare-gui.exe`, and all of their supporting files will get created inside the `build` folder.

 ### To build the installer: